makingdevices/SolarCharger/README.md

 [![Bytes Counter Shot][product-screenshot]](https://github.com/makingdevices/SolarCharger)

-The solar charger uses the energy from a solar panel (using MPPT) to charge a Li-Ion rechargeable battery and provide an stable 5V - 1A output.
+The solar charger uses the energy from a solar panel (using MPPT) to charge a Li-Ion rechargeable battery and provide an stable 5V - 0.6A output.
 The project was created to test a small circuit before using it with other projects.

-This device is under development, so I do encourage you to not assembly, order any PCB or use any software from this repository until the project is finished.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>